Last Updated: Sep 3, 2013

 These databases are great for physics topics.
-If you are having trouble finding what you need in the databases on this guide, please contact Abby for suggestions and assistance.
+If you are having trouble finding what you need in the databases on this guide, please contact Barbara Harvey for suggestions and assistance.

 Open access (meaning free to the public) to scholarly information in physics.
 Also includes the following subjects: mathematics, computer science, quantitative biology, quantitative finance and statistics.